 False allegations of Article 120 UCMJ sexual assault happen all the time in the military.
 A lot of the statistics that they throw around are not accurate.
 They’re speculative.
 They are written up by victim advocacy lobby groups that say that false sexual assault allegations do not exist.
 They claim that, in the military, there’s no such thing as a false sexual assault.

-I can tell you from 20 years of experience, and they happen all the time.
+I can tell you from 20 years of experience, that they happen all the time.
 We defend fake rape claims in the military all the time.
 We expose these fake accusations all the time.
 That being said, if you don’t believe they exist, you can click out of this video and drink the Kool-Aid elsewhere.

 I want to talk to those of you out there that know false sexual assault accusations exist because you’re at the receiving end of such an allegation now.
 If you are falsely accused of sexual assault in the military, the prosecution, the JAG Corps, your command, your co-workers, and particularly NCIS, OSI, CID, or whatever law enforcement investigative agencies looking into this, all agree on one thing, you’re guilty.